tractdb/tummytrials/README.md

     $ ./plugin_script.sh

+Install angular-elastic for text-area in the Notes page. https://github.com/monospaced/angular-elastic

+    $ bower install angular-elastic

+Add `elastic.js` in index file.
+Should be installed in `www/lib/angular-elastic` Include `'monospaced.elastic'` in the controller dependency

 Add additional plugins as required, ngCordova is the recommended lib for using cordova plugins. http://ngcordova.com/docs/plugins/

 For building the app: